Full-log house, or log home hybrid? What are the advantages to building a hybrid?

 Tuxbury has been handcrafting log homes for more than 35 years.
 “One project that I recall quite well, from about 10 years ago, involved the use of logs for floor joists, tie logs, trusses and accents inside a traditional framed house,” he says.
 “It was beautiful when completed.”

 Even though Maple Island’s specialty is full-log homes, Kriskywicz and Tuxbury agree that having more than a single construction style enables them to offer more options to capture a larger share of the new-home market.
-“There are definitely some monetary advantages to clients considering a hybrid log home, which cost less than a handcrafted, full-log home,” Tuxbury says.
+“There are definitely some monetary advantages to clients considering a log home hybrid, which cost less than a handcrafted, full-log home,” Tuxbury says.
 “But an added benefit is the flexibility in design options.
 Some very interesting design elements can be produced.
 We hope to do more of this type of home and feel it is gaining in popularity.”

 Acknowledging the consumer-driven log hybrid trend, dozens of log-home companies, both manufacturers and handcrafters, have produced homes that modify the log components.
-And now that these homes have a name, Maple Island Log Homes has added a “hybrid” section to its website.
+And now that these homes have a name, Maple Island Log Homes has even added a “hybrid” section to its website.
 “I have also designed a handful of stock plans to help potential clients see what we can do,” Kriskywicz says, but adds, “This particular log hybrid design was definitely driven by the homeowners.
 David and Terry knew what they wanted and worked with us very closely to devise the plan.”